pemami4911/pemami4911.github.io/index.md

     img="/img/me-2.jpg"
 %}

 I am a Computer Science PhD student at the University of Florida advised by [Dr. Sanjay Ranka](https://sites.google.com/site/sanjayranka/).
 Currently, I am a research assistant in UF's [Transportation Institute](http://www.transportation.institute.ufl.edu/).
-My research interests are motivated by a desire to understand human intelligence and replicate its learning processes in machines.
+My research interests are motivated by a desire to understand human intelligence and develop machines that can learn like us.
 Lately, I've been working on problems that lie at the intersection of **multi-object tracking**, **combinatorial optimization**, and **reinforcement learning**.

 I'm also a [McKnight Fellow](http://fefonline.org/mdf.html); the McKnight Doctoral Fellowship program aims to address the under-representation of African American and Hispanic faculty in the state of Florida.
 I'm always looking for ways in which I can better promote diversity and inclusivity in the field of computing.